Friday, March 29, 2024

 You will suddenly see that the blanket in which we snuggle

-Pulling, you fear that they will also pull your hair.
+Pulling your tiny fingers, you fear that “it” will also pull your hair.

 Or sleep in-between you and me.